renatolinsdigital/warrior-vs-wizard-dart/README.md

 * Have __VS Code__ with the __Code Runner__ plugin installed
 * Open __main.dart__ file and run it with Ctrl + ALT + N

+## About the object oriented approach

+In order to have a clean and organized structure, many object oriented programming concepts can be seen here, such as:

+* Constructors
+* Access modifiers
+* Getters and setters
+* Inheritance
+* Method overriding and polymorphism
+* Class as "interface" (implements)
+* Abstract classes
+* Static methods and fields

 ## Features

 * Character (abstract Dart class) can be extended to implement any game character class. __Warrior__ and __Wizard__ are already provided